Vishmay919/Etherscan/README.md

                                                       Rinkeby
                   NFTs owned by the account.

-Moralis is being used behind the scenes for login authentication as well as fetching of other data.
+Moralis is being used for login authentication and for fetching other data.